 Has something like that happened in the other colleges as well?
 Is the teaching of religion given a preeminent place, and are those who teach religion full-time recognized for the vital contribution they make to every other discipline?
 Has there been a drift in the College of Education?
 Has the responsibility to prepare teachers been divided up and parceled out and lost?
 Have words such as training, instruction, and values been brushed aside in favor of loftier theoretical and intellectual considerations?
 Consider these lines:

-Today a professor in a garden relaxing
+Today a professor, in garden relaxing

-Like Plato of old in the academe shade
+Like Plato of old in the Academe shade,

-Spoke out in a manner I never had heard him
+Spoke out in a manner I never had heard him,

 And this is one of the things that he said: